 One inviolate garden rule: if you see a slug, pick it off and stomp on it.
 This is the most foolproof method.

 Other favorite natural lures are inverted citrus rinds and cabbage leaves.
 Snails flock to them just like the beer saucers.
 But you’ll have to be extra vigilant about removing the slug-covered rinds and leaves each morning since all this method really does is draw them into one spot away from other plants.
 Where can you get enough of these food wastes to scatter through your garden?
-Well, Farmer John’s sister owns a restaurant, and she makes a killer cole slaw from scratch.
+Well, Farmer John’s sister makes a killer coleslaw from scratch.
 She saves the outer, unusable cabbage leaves for us.
-Perhaps you have a nearby restaurant who would do the same.
+Perhaps you have a nearby restaurant or chef who would do the same.
 Or check your local grocery store or restaurant that squeezes their own fresh orange juice.
 You can probably get bags of squeezed orange rinds from them.

 Got any additional snail and slug tips?
 List them below…